doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 The Naive Bayes classifier is easy to implement and performs well even with a small training data set.
 It is one of the best fast solutions when it comes to predict the class of the data.
 [Scikit-learn](https://scikit-learn.org/stable/modules/naive_bayes.html) offers different algorithms for different type of problems.
 One of them is the **Gaussian Naive Bayes**.
 It is used when the features are continuous variables and it assumes that the features follow a Gaussian distribution.
 It is extremely easy to apply the open-source model on data, but a good analyst has to understand how the model is built, so that he can apply it on the appropriate data.

 The best way to understand a model is to build one from scratch.
 All the following methods are defined in a `GaussianNBClassifier` class.
 Let's have some fun!

-&nbsp

 ### 1. Instantiate the class